Drabc/Url-Shortener/README.md

   - Remove isPersisted from domain (should not have that semantic)
   - replace base entity with identifiable interface.
   - Remove short service in favor of use cases.
+- Add transaction context (middleware based on verb)
+- Ability for users to create urls
 - Separate persistence into anon (redis, fs) vs auth (mongo, postgres).
 Rework client types, update docker compose to only require what is needed, update configs to only require what is needed
 - Rate limits anonymous vs account
 - Add integration tests